Proposals to classify reserves in Golden Bay Ward

-We are seeking your feedback on proposals to formally classify Council-administered reserves across Golden Bay/Mohua Ward.
+We sought your feedback on proposals to formally classify Council-administered reserves across Golden Bay/Mohua Ward.
+Submissions closed on 18 May and a hearing will be held on 4 June 2026 for those submitters who asked to speak to their submission.

 What is this about?